ForgottenSunnah/website/docs/index.md

     "(There are) two words which are beloved to The Most Merciful, (they are) very light (easy) for the tongue (to say), but very heavy in the balance.
 They are: **Subhan Allah wa-bi hamdihi and Subhan Allah Al-`Azim**" [Sahih al-Bukhari 7563]

-    To completely appriciate this hadith, you will need to read it in Arabic.
-Here is a word by word translation:
+    To completely appreciate this hadith, you will need to read it in Arabic.
+Here is a word-by-word translation with transliteration:

-    "Kalimatani (two words) Habibatani (two beloved) ila-Ar-Rahmani (The Most Merciful), Khafifatani (two light) elal-lisani (on the tounge), Thaqilatani (two heavy) filmizani (in the balance), Subhan Allah wa-bi hamdihi, Subhan Allah Al-`Azim."
+    "Kalimatani (two words) Habibatani (two beloved) ila-Ar-Rahmani (The Most Merciful), Khafifatani (two light) elal-lisani (on the tongue), Thaqilatani (two heavy) filmizani (in the balance), Subhan Allah wa-bi hamdihi, Subhan Allah Al-`Azim."

     https://sunnah.com/bukhari:7563